Home · Property management · Renting out a new build

 Before you sign

-The biggest surprise we see first-time investors get is finding out, mid-build, that something they assumed was included isn't.
-It's not usually a turn key issue.
-It's the investors who don't buy turn key and don't realise how much that changes things.
+The biggest surprise we see first-time investors get is finding out, mid-build, that something they assumed was included is not.
+It is not usually a turn key issue.
+It is the investors who do not buy turn key and do not realise how much that changes things.

 Turn key generally does mean what it sounds like.
 A genuine turn key package usually includes the letterbox, clothesline, blinds, fencing, landscaping, all the bits and pieces that make the house ready to move into.
-That's the whole point.
+That is the whole point.

 The trouble is, not every investor buys a turn key package.
-A lot of people buy a standard build package thinking they're getting a finished home, and only realise after handover that none of those items were in the contract.
-Suddenly you've got a brand new house with no letterbox, no clothesline, no blinds, bare sand for a yard, and a tenant lined up in two weeks.
+A lot of people buy a standard build package thinking they are getting a finished home, and only realise after handover that none of those items were in the contract.
+Suddenly you have a brand new house with no letterbox, no clothesline, no blinds, bare sand for a yard, and a tenant lined up in two weeks.

-So the question to ask before you sign isn't whether your builder uses the word "turn key."
-It's whether each specific item you'd expect to be there is actually listed in your contract.
-If it's not, it's not coming.
+So the question to ask before you sign is not whether your builder uses the words turn key.
+It is whether each specific item you would expect to be there is actually listed in your contract.
+If it is not, it is not coming.

 Air conditioning is the big one.
 Most Perth tenants expect aircon, especially in summer or in the hotter suburbs.
 A home without it competes for a smaller pool of renters and usually leases for less.
-We've seen new builds sit empty for weeks because the owner thought aircon was included and found out too late that it wasn't.
-If it's not in your package, add it before practical completion or budget to put it in before you list.
+We have seen new builds sit empty for weeks because the owner thought aircon was included and found out too late that it was not.
+If it is not in your package, add it before practical completion or budget to put it in before you list.
 Cost depends on the system and the house size.

 InclusionWhat to check